-West Bromwich Albion v Watford
+Sarr nets from own half as Watford draw at Baggies

 Post update

 Corner, West Bromwich Albion.
-Conceded by Daniel Bachmann.
+Conceded by William Troost-Ekong.

 Post update

-Grady Diangana (West Bromwich Albion) wins a free kick in the defensive half.
+Karlan Grant (West Bromwich Albion) wins a free kick on the left wing.

 Post update